Click Here to WhatsApp Us for Business Inquiries.

 You must upload high-resolution photos of the office space, company nameplate, and building entrance.
 MOICT inspectors review these to ensure the virtual office location is a functioning business premises, not a "shell" address.

 eKey is Bahrain's digital identity system.
 Level 3 (Advanced) eKey is required for business registration transactions.
 To register your virtual office address, you log into Sijilat using your Advanced eKey, navigate to address registration, upload your service agreement from the business centre, submit supporting documentation including office photos, and await verification confirmation.
-The system links your address to your CR automatically once verified.

 Inspections are triggered by new CR applications, CR renewal with address changes, complaints or reports about invalid addresses, and random compliance audits.
 When inspectors arrive, the business centre staff greet them, verify your company registration, show your office space, and provide your contact information.

 Yes.
 MOICT accepts virtual office premises for obtaining Commercial Registration in Bahrain.
 A virtual office satisfies the legal address requirement when the business centre is Municipality-registered and your activity qualifies under ISIC 4.0.
+Read the full company formation guide for the complete process.

 CRWOL does not permit commercial operations.
 You cannot issue invoices, sign commercial contracts, or conduct business activities until you upgrade to a full license.